Feyerabend/ABC80/abc802/CPM.md

 to MS-DOS, but the pricing for CP/M was significantly higher.
 The saying 'You couldn't go wrong with buying an IBM,' originally used when considering mainframes, underscored the reliability and growing popularity of the IBM PC.
-Even though PC-DOS (IBM's version of MS-DOS) was built on a 'clone' of CP/M, it evolved and laid the foundation for a large developer market.
+Even though PC-DOS / MS-DOS was built on a 'clone' of CP/M, it evolved and laid the foundation for a large developer market.

 *This shift created a competitive software market for the PC, where previously